cbourke/ComputerScienceI/hacks/hack1.0/readme.md

     opportunity and do not undermine your own by allowing one parter to do all the work.

-3. Turn in only one copy of the code under the individual whose last name comes first (with respect to Canvas).
+3. You may both turn in a copy, but only one will be graded (generally the one whose last name comes first alphabetically).

 ## Rubric